Fanlight

-A fanlight is a form of lunette window (transom window), often semicircular or semi-elliptical in shape, with glazing bars or tracery sets radiating out like an open fan.
-It is placed over another window or a doorway, and is sometimes hinged to a transom.
-The bars in the fixed glazed window spread out in the manner of a sunburst.
-It is also called a sunburst light.
-In federation housing it is also called a toplight or top light.
+A fanlight is a form of lunette window (transom window), often semicircular or semi-elliptical in shape, with glazing bars or tracery sets radiating like an open hand fan.
+It is placed over another window or a doorway, and is sometimes hinged to the transom.
+The muntin bars in the fixed glazed window diverge in the manner of sunbeams.
+This window is also sometimes called a sunburst light.
+In federation housing, it is also called a toplight (or top light).